WEN-Research-Group/WaterQualityNearWells/README.md

-# Large-sample evidence for water quality associations with marginal, orphaned, and unconventional oil and gas wells across the United States
+# Large-sample evidence for surface and groundwater quality associations with marginal, orphaned, and unconventional oil and gas wells across the United States

 This repository contains all data and code for the manuscript:

 **Basijokaite, R., Kang, M., & Wen, T. (2026).
-Large-sample evidence for water quality associations with marginal, orphaned, and unconventional oil and gas wells across the United States . *Environmental Research Letters*, under review.**
+Large-sample evidence for surface and groundwater quality associations with marginal, orphaned, and unconventional oil and gas wells across the United States . *Environmental Research Letters*, under review.**

 ## Project Overview